tensorflow/models/research/object_detection/g3doc/running_pets.md

 ... other files and directories
 ```

-The Tensorflow Object Detection API expects data to be in the TFRecord format,
+The TensorFlow Object Detection API expects data to be in the TFRecord format,
 so we'll now run the `create_pet_tf_record` script to convert from the raw
 Oxford-IIIT Pet dataset into TFRecords.
 Run the following commands from the
 `tensorflow/models/research/` directory: